emaphp/eMapper/README.md

 <br/>
 **Empty results**

 Through the **no_rows** method we can associate the execution of an auxiliary function whenever a query does not return any rows.
-This function takes as argument the obtained result.
+The specified callback takes the obtained result as argument .

 ```php
 use eMapper\Engine\MySQL\MySQLMapper;